Bloodshed Mars Final Day Of Mexico Election Campaigns - UrduPoint

 "I say to the young women, to all the women of Mexico -- colleagues, friends, sisters, daughters, mothers and grandmothers -- you are not alone," the 61-year-old said.

-Sheinbaum has pledged to continue outgoing left-wing President Andres Manuel Lopez Obrador's social programs and strategy of tackling crime at its roots -- a controversial strategy that he calls "hugs not bullets."
+Sheinbaum has pledged to continue outgoing left-wing President Andres Manuel Lopez Obrador's social programs and strategy of tackling crime at its roots -- a controversial policy that he calls "hugs not bullets."

-Opposition presidential candidate Xochitl Galvez, also 61, promised a tougher approach to dealing with drug cartel-related violence at her closing rally in the northern city of Monterrey.
+At her closing rally in the northern city of Monterrey, Galvez promised a tougher approach to cartel-related violence.

 "You will have the bravest president, a president who does confront crime," she said.